HKUST-Aerial-Robotics/Fast-Planner/README.md

 ### 3.2 Trajectory optimization guided by topological paths

+The key feature of the algorithm is that it searches for multiple trajectories in distinctive topological classes.
+Thanks to the strategy, the solution space is explored more thoroughly, avoiding local minima and yielding better replanned trajectories.
+Similarly, run:

 ```
   <!-- open a new terminal, go to your workspace and run: -->
   source devel/setup.bash
   roslaunch plan_manage topo_replan.launch
 ```

-Similarly , you will find the random map generated and can use the ```2D Nav Goal``` to trigger the planner:
+then you will find the random map generated and can use the ```2D Nav Goal``` to trigger the planner:

 <!-- add some gif here -->
  <p align="center">